almibe/ligature-specification/graveyard.md

 How they are sorted or compared is very much in the air and can be context-sensitive.
 For most of my initial case studies I don't need Floating Point numbers and where I need them I can encode them as Bytes.
 This will be revisited I'm sure but for now I'm just leaving them out.

+### Graph datatype in Wander

+At one point I was planning on adding a datatype to Wander call Graph that was going to basically be a non-transaction, in-memory Ligature instance.
+I've decided to drop this for now since I really can't think of very many good use cases for it, but I'm willing to revisit this decision.
+Its introduction could also cause since issue since Wander doesn't have function overloading right now, so some of the function names would have to be longer or I'd need to implement function overloading.